-The freshwater tank is located in the centre of the vehicle ahead of the rear axle, and may be drained by a tap clipped behind the offside skirt.
-The waste water tank is positioned in the centre of the vehicle behind the rear axle, and is drained by a grey tap located below the skirt behind the rear wheel.
+The freshwater tank is located behind the rear axle, with the blue drain tap under the offside rear skirt immediately behind the rear axle.
+The waste water tank is at the extreme rear of the vehicle with its grey drain tap positioned further rearward.

 For capacities of both see the Technical Specification Section.